 Nikon’s previously announced Nikkor Z 58mm F0.95 S Noct is set to ship at the end of the month (31st October) for a shade under $8,000 in the US ,and around £8,299 (in VAT) in UK.

-The ultra-high speed Z-mount lens takes the Noct monikor from the AI/AIS 58mm F1.2 from the 70’s and early 80’s respectively.
+The ultra-high speed Z-mount lens takes the Noct monikor from the AI/AIS 58mm F1.2 from the 70’s and early 80’s (first production was 1977) respectively.
 That lens was originally designed for low-light reportage and featured a single large diameter, hand-ground aspherical element in its optical design, where the brighter viewfinder image and reduction of sagittal coma flare (or reproduction of point light sources) was an important consideration for photo-journalists.

 Nikon also updated their lens “roadmap” yesterday, but with no other high-speed F1.2/1.4 lenses detailed, other than a 50mm F1.2, it’s not a stretch to think that they’re unwilling to commit fully to those designs in-order to protect sales of the F-mount versions.
 Time will if that’s the right decision, but with Canon not holding back, it’s difficult to reconcile.